 The story finds Ichigo and Rukia doing their Soul Reaper duties, when they come across some strange creatures known as Blanks.
 While trying to fight them, a mysterious girl shows up and reveals she's a Soul Reaper herself.
 However when questioned where she comes from, the girl, named Senna, refuses to answer and runs off.
-As Ichigo and Rukia to get to the bottom of this, a mysterious group calling themselves The Dark Ones, are revealed to be after her for their own reasons and soon so does the Soul Society with Icigho caught in the middle.
+As Ichigo and Rukia to get to the bottom of this, a mysterious group calling themselves The Dark Ones, are revealed to be after her for their own reasons and soon so does the Soul Society with Ichigo caught in the middle.

 - All There in the Manual: Years after this film came and went.
 The later novel, "Can't fear your own world", released after the manga finished fleshed out Ganryu and the Dark Ones, who they are and why they have such a grudge against Soul Society.
 Better late than never, eh?

-- Bittersweet Ending: Ichigo and the Gotei 13 managed to save Senna and defeat the Dark Ones, but the ritual to crash the living and spirit worlds commences and Senna has to sacrifice herself to save both realms.
+- Bittersweet Ending: Ichigo and the Gotei 13 manage to save Senna and defeat the Dark Ones, but the ritual to crash the living and spirit worlds commences and Senna has to sacrifice herself to save both realms.
 She seemingly fades away after using up all her power.
 But a girl who looks oddly similar to her passes by Ichigo in the end.
-While he isn't suppose to remember her due to her memory being erased along with her existence, he gives out a knowing smile.
+While he isn't supposed to remember her due to her memory being erased along with her existence, he gives out a knowing smile.

 - The Cameo: The people who Senna steals the attention away from during the market scene are actually an comedy troupe called the Yasuda Dai Circus who provided their own voices in the Japanese version.

-- Don't Celebrate Just Yet: Ichigo and the Gotei 13 save Senna and everything looks to be wrapped up...until the it's revealed they were too late to stop the realms from heading on a collision course with each other.
+- Don't Celebrate Just Yet: Ichigo and the Gotei 13 save Senna and everything looks to be wrapped up...until it's revealed they were too late to stop the realms from heading on a collision course with each other.